 Desert Claim filed, as permitted by law, an application with the Energy Facility Site Evaluation Council (EFSEC or Council) for site certification for the construction and operation of a wind powered generation facility to be located in Kittitas County, Washington.
 The Council reviewed Application 2006-02, conducted public meetings and adjudicative hearings, and by order recommended approval of the application by the Governor.
-On February 2, 2010, the Governor approved the Site Certification Agreement authorizing Desert Claim to construct and operate the Desert Claim Wind Power Project (Project).
-On November 13, 2018, the Council approved Amendment No. 1 by resolution.
-On [INSERT DATE], the Council approved Amendment No. 2 by resolution.
+On February 2, 2010, the Governor approved the Site Certification Agreement (SCA) authorizing Desert Claim to construct and operate the Desert Claim Wind Power Project (Project).
+A request for Amendment to the SCA was submitted to EFSEC on February 26, 2018 (Amendment Request).1 On November 13, 2018, the Council approved Amendment No. 1 by resolution No. 343 (Attachment 5).
+On October 18, 2023, the Council approved Amendment No. 2 by resolution 353.